 "Imagine knowing you could do something that no one else could do."

-Annette Bening & Jodie Foster in 'Nyad'
+Annette Bening & Jodie Foster in Nyad

 "Nyad" follows the typical biopic sports movie formula, yet for most parts, it is an engaging watch thanks to the excellent performances from Annette Bening, Jodie Foster, and Rhys Ifans.
 The film tells the story of marathon swimmer Diana Nyad, who, at the age of 28, failed to achieve her dream of swimming from Cuba to Florida—a grueling 100+ mile stretch lasting over 60 hours.
 She decides to attempt the swim again at the age of 61.